cswclui/katacoda-scenarios-1/mstran-007/step04.md

 * `report_gen` is the directory that has the source code for the service that consumes the data emitted from the refactored `send` component.
 * `README.md` is the conventional file that contains content in markdown format that provides documentation about the project

-The interested work takes place in the `sender` component in the *Fortunes Cookies* monolithic application so let's go there.
+`report_gen` is a new service, external *Fortunes Cookies* that will consume data cominng out of the monolith.
+The interesting work takes place in the `sender` component in the *Fortunes Cookies* monolithic application so let's go there.

 **Step 3:** Take a look at the file that contains the `sender` code.